Senior couple walking in the park for energy and health.

 These supplements offer beneficial increases in energy production.

-However, you should consult your doctor before adding new supplements because they can determine their appropriate use.
+However, you should consult your doctor before adding new supplements, as they can help determine their appropriate use.

 Healthcare providers prescribe essential vitamins and minerals because deficiencies cause fatigue, so they prescribe suitable supplements to their patients.